-You'll find no cookie-cutter approach here!
 We know that not all students are alike, and no two people necessarily have the same musical goals.
 We take the time to get to know YOU and what you want to achieve, and plan a path to help you reach those goals in a way that fits your schedule, your skill level, and your expectations, with ample encouragement every step of the way.
-Private voice lessons and piano lessons are uniquely designed to fit the needs of each individual student, and we welcome all ages and all experience levels.
-Our teachers are well-versed in a variety of styles, so you can learn classical, pop, musical theater, jazz, rock, opera, gospel, folk, world music - practically any style you wish.

-Because we are independent teachers and not studio employees, your tuition goes directly to your private instructor - not to any studio overhead costs - making your money go further and assuring you of the highest level of instruction from the most experienced, qualified teachers, dedicated to providing their students with the highest level of musical instruction.
+Because we are each independent music teachers and not music studio employees, every penny of your tuition goes directly to your private instructor - not to any studio overhead costs - making your money go further and assuring you of the highest level of instruction from the most experienced, qualified teachers, dedicated to providing their students with the highest level of musical instruction.

-We offer regular performance opportunities for our students in piano and vocal recitals, masterclasses, workshops, showcases, competitions, as well as MTAC Certificate of Merit give students their chance to shine.
+Our regular performance opportunities in piano and vocal recitals, masterclasses, showcases, competitions, and MTAC Certificate of Merit give students their chance to shine.